haddocking/haddocking.github.io/education/molmod/simulation.md

 Peptides are often very flexible molecules with short-lived secondary structure elements.
 Some can even adopt different structures depending on which protein partner they are interacting with, remaining in a disordered state if free in solution.
-As such, the effort of using an advanced method such as homology modelling for this peptide is very likely unwarranted.
+As such, the effort of using an advanced method such as homology modeling for this peptide is very likely unwarranted.
 Instead, it is possible, and plausible, to generate structures of the peptide in three ideal conformations -- helical, sheet, and polyproline-2 -- which have been shown to represent the majority of the peptides deposited in the RCSB PDB.
 Generating these structures is a simple matter of manipulating